keimiOkamoto/Quiz/README.md

 Quiz
 =========

-A quiz system that allows a user to set a quiz up stating an arbitrary number of questions and as many possible answers with that question.
-No duplicate questions and answers assoisiated with that question is allowed.
+A quiz system that allows a user to set a quiz up, stating an arbitrary number of questions and as many possible answers with that question.
+No duplicate questions and answers associated with that quiz is allowed.

 The setup client may choose to close the quiz using option 2.
 They must type the quiz’s ID in order to do so.